Wonderdream404/olddesign/README.md

 <ins>**BYF**</ins>
 > I have did system and ADHD .
 I'm a dry text so I'm very apologize. 😭
+> I have problem with my mental and has issued with my emotions irl. because I'm being so Sensitive to something
+> before you interact me ✉️ I have problem with my spelling or grammar because I **ENGLISH IS NOT MY FIRST LANGUAGE**

 <p align=center><img src=https://files.catbox.moe/opbhey.png width="900" height="200"/> </p>